 But even tools like IMPLAN have limits.
 They forecast well during stable times.
 Other sources help us together understand the workforce and to remedy labor force issues ahead of the problem within our region.
 It’s well known that a community and household approach to modeling is used in many disciplines such as public health planning, disaster mitigation, workforce contingency, risk management & workforce development.
 We track technology saturation by indices to help provide services in sync with the 14 Youth Elements and WIOA programs.
 We review household asset and saving trends as well as income data to provide recommendations on financial literacy needs in our region; Placer.ai cellular service traces foot and other traffic for pattern flow (not just counts) to place our career centers in the right places, and to help businesses look for workers in the right locations.
 Emsi allows us to run commercial profiles.
 Dun and Bradstreet risk reports educate us about which businesses in our region are pre-Warning Notice.
 Commercial credit card transaction patterns determine what kind of economy the region is currently experiencing to plan a firm’s workforce needs.
 We also specialize in hard-to-find government data such as from the IRS to provide value above just government sources and approaches.
 We use tools and training for many purposes to gather an understanding of the market permeability for a wide range of industries, includes whether or not a Workforce exists in the region by looking at the skill sets and consumer research.
 These are workforce development analyses methods that are sophisticated and new to a small market State like Maine.
 This is the mission of WIOA to replicate the highest and best practices across the nation.

 We also rely on public information provided by Maine Department of Labor’s Center for Workforce Research and Information.
 CWRI compiles available publicly collected market information into Tableaux interactive geospatial data sheets.
-We feature some on this website but they have many more.
-These are among the best reports in the nation and very good.

 Please don’t hesitate to contact us if you have any questions about economic and workforce development in our region.
-We can refer you to the correct free and public sources and programs.
-Workforce innovation relies on spreading opportunities for all.